TSiu88/TravelAPI/README.md

 ---
 ## Description

+#### 4/01/20 Work at Home Summary
+Tiffany Siu, Jiwon Han
+- Travel API
+- Get the most popular travel destinations by number of reviews or by overall rating
+- PUT and DELETE reviews if it matches with user name
+- Get random three destination

 #### 3/31/20 Work at Home Summary
+Tiffany Siu, Jiwon Han, and Adela Darmansyah
 - Travel API
 - Struggles:
   - return type for api calls